 The opening screen is depicted above.
 Marked in red are some key features.
 The tabular interface at the top indicates this is the Registration screen.
 Other screens are documented elsewhere.

-For Registrars without an assigned country (EVF administrators, event organisers), a Country selection dropdown is visible in place of the ‘Head of Delegation’ text.
+For Registrars without an assigned country (EVF administrators, event organisers), a Country selection dropdown is visible where the ‘Head of Delegation’ text is displayed in the image.
 This selection (not displayed in the image) will restrict selection of fencers for registration to the selected country.
-For regular HoDs, the country is set to the associated country of this HoD, in the case of the image the non-existing country ‘Testonia’.
+For regular Heads-of-Delegations, the country is set to the associated country of this HoD, in the case of the image the non-existing country ‘Testonia’.

-For each of the available competitions and other side events, the HoD can indicate the presence of the selected person (fencer).
-In the above image, the selected fencer is a man of age category 2, as displayed at the top of the dialog.
-All the events available for this fencer are listed: both a foil and an epee event, and a non-competitive event (the Gala Diner).
-Currently, the fencer is registered for the Mens Foil Category 2 event and not for the other events.
+For each of the available competitions and other side events, the Head of Delegation can indicate the presence of the selected person (fencer).
+In the above image, the selected fencer is a man of age category 3, as displayed at the top of the dialog.
+All the competitions available for this fencer are listed: epee, foil and sabre.
+If there are any non-competition events (like a Gala Diner), it is listed here as well.
+Currently, the fencer is registered for the Mens Epee Category 3 competition and not for the other competitions.

-Fencers can also register for non-athlete roles.
-In the above image, the fencer registers as ‘Coach’ as well, which is a role he will fulfil during the entire event.
-The HoD can select more roles for this fencer from amongst the ‘federative, country related’ roles, such as ‘Team Armourer’, ‘Physio’, general ‘Team Support’ or the ‘Head of Delegation’ role.
-Event organisers can select organiser roles as well (like ‘Referee’, ‘DT’, “Volunteer’).
-EVF System administrators can select EVF and FIE roles on top of that.
+People can also register for non-athlete roles.
+All the available roles are listed under the heading ‘Support Roles’.
+The Head-of-Delegation can select one or more roles for this fencer from amongst the ‘federative, country related’ roles, such as ‘Team Armourer’, ‘Physio’, general ‘Team Support’ or the ‘Head of Delegation’ role.
+Event organisers and EVF administrators can select different (additional) roles depending on the circumstances.

 As each registration is marked, the data is directly saved to the webservice database.
 This process is marked at the end of the row.
 In case of errors (marked with a cross), or when the ‘saving’ state is not replaced (marked with a cloud-and-arrow) please try reloading the application: there could be problems with the current authentication session and reloading will reenforce this.
 If the problem persists, contact the EVF.